Gumboots a factor in drowning after boat capsize - Coroner

 Boniface was located by divers on September 12, 2018.
 He was fully clothed but was not wearing gumboots.

-McKenzie said while Anderson stated he had consumed two beers while on the boat, there was no evidence he was affected by alcohol — there was also no evidence that the behaviour of Boniface or Gorton had caused the boat to spin.
+McKenzie said while Anderson stated he had consumed two beers while on the boat.
+There was no evidence he was affected by alcohol — there was also no evidence that the behaviour of Boniface or Gorton had caused the boat to spin.

-Boniface's blood alcohol level was 116mg and there was indications of cannabis use in his system, however, there was no evidence that these affected his ability to swim to shore.
+Boniface's blood alcohol level was 116mg and there were indications of cannabis use in his system, however, there was no evidence that these affected his ability to swim to shore.

 It was reasonably possible Boniface's chances of survival "would have materially increased" had he been wearing a lifejacket, McKenzie said.